Advertiser Tips for Cashing in on Black Friday/Cyber Monday Madness

 Think About Who Your Audience is Buying For

-With this in mind, now might be the time to not only promote products that your audience enjoys, but to also focus on exactly who your audience is shopping for this holiday season.
-Use the analytics at your disposal to research your main demographic, then see what this group is shopping for at this time of year.
+With this in mind, now might be the time to not only promote products that your audience enjoys but also focus on exactly who your audience is shopping for this holiday season.
+Use the analytics at your disposal to research your main demographic, then see what this group is shopping for on Black Friday/Cyber Monday.

 Early Bird Gets the Sale